 Honest question: Why has no one told me about this book before!?!?

 I’m definitely not the most up to date person when it comes to book releases, but after reading the marvel that is Soulswift, I can whole-heartedly say that this book deserves more attention.
-I’m going to do my very best to not spoil anything for you, while still trying to convince you to pick up this book in the near future!
+I’m going to do my very best to not spoil anything for you, while still trying to convince you to pick up this fantastic story in the near future!

 Stories about faith, even made up ones, are never easy in my opinion.
-There is such a fine line between religious fanaticism that feels harmful and a naivete towards the world and other beliefs that might be frustrating and annoying at times (although it didn’t feel annoying to me here), but offers great potential for growth.
+There is such a fine line between religious fanaticism that feels harmful and a certain naivete towards the world and other beliefs that might be frustrating and annoying at times (although it didn’t feel annoying to me here), but which ultimately offers great potential for growth.
 Bannen allowed us to draw our own conclusions, hearing different aspects and exploring the various angles.
 It felt very natural for the world she created and I loved that I knew that there were always going to be three sides to the belief system: Gelya’s version, Tavik’s story and the truth.

 Why should I worship something that cares so little for me, or for you?